s-benavides/GHOST/README.md

 # GHOST

 %%%%%
-Addition notes by Santiago Benavides (santib@mit.edu)
+Addition notes by Santiago Benavides (santiago.benavides@upm.es)

 All changes _only_ apply to the following 3D solvers (other 3D solvers may not work):
 * HD